ApolloTang/wf--kentcdodds-epic-react/2-react-hooks/02-01c-useEffect--lazy-state-init/README.md

 to know the value from localStorage the first time this component is rendered!
 So the additional reads are wasted effort.

-To avoid this problem, React's useState hook allows you to pass a function instead of the actual value, and then it will only call that function to get the state value when the component is rendered the first time.
+To avoid this problem, *React's useState hook allows you to pass a function* instead of the actual value, and then *it will only call that function to get the state value when the component is rendered the* **first time**.
 So you can go from
 this: `React.useState(someExpensiveComputation())` To this:
 `React.useState(() => someExpensiveComputation())`